wakufactory/NexusGPU/README.md

 The sidebar also includes render controls for FPS, resolution scale, raymarch settings, shadows, stereo side-by-side output, and fullscreen/pause controls.
 Current scene parameters and render settings are saved in `localStorage` so experiments survive reloads.

-## Apps

-Standalone apps live under `src/apps/`. `src/apps/my-demo` is currently a copy of the demo app with its own scene registry and `localStorage` keys.
-Open it from `my-demo.html`, or build it with `npm run build:my-demo`.

 ## Run

 ```bash